wrp1002/nodejs-ecommerce-website/README.md

         * The root index file contains the configuration for the server.

     Heroku Access: https://nwen304finalproject.herokuapp.com/
+    Admin Account: Email: admin@test.com, Password: password
+    User Account: Recommended to create your own so you can test password reset.
+Or: Email: test@email.com Password: Tester

 b.
 What the REST interface is